Written by:

 Various legal highs are common in the UK, with new substances emerging all the time.
 These drugs vary in their addictiveness, but some of the most commonly seen legal highs addictions include:

-Benzo Fury is designed to mimic the euphoric effects of ecstasy (MDMA).
-However, it also carries serious risks like dangerously high blood pressure, extreme anxiety and confusion, psychosis and potentially fatal heart issues.
+Benzo Fury is designed to mimic the euphoric effects of ecstasy (MDMA), often leading to intense feelings of energy and pleasure.
+However, it carries serious risks, including high blood pressure, anxiety, confusion, psychosis, and potentially fatal heart issues, making it a dangerous substance for recreational use.
+Long-term use or misuse can result in mental and physical harm.

-Often referred to as “meow meow” or “M-CAT,” this drug is a stimulant that can make you feel energetic but can also cause intense cravings, agitation and severe heart problems.
+Often referred to as “meow meow” or “M-CAT,” this drug is a stimulant that can make you feel energetic and euphoric.
+However, it also comes with serious side effects, including cravings, agitation, heart problems, and increased risk of overdose.
+Long-term use can lead to psychological dependency and cardiovascular damage.
+Making it a dangerous substance.

 Why are legal highs more addictive for some people than others?